ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 You can optionally specify a target system type when configuring a backup VM.
 This attribute allows the backup VM to run on a system different from the source.
 For example,  If the production VM runs on a Power10 server and the backup VM can run on  Power9 server.

-> **Note**: Setting the target system type is currently not supported for PowerVS Private Plan.
+> **Note**: Setting the target system type is currently not supported for PowerVS Private cloud.

 To configure a backup VM to run on a specific target system type, run the following command, run the following command: